 The main thing is that you’re collecting the email addresses so that you can follow up with emails.
 For myself, I don’t typically purchase the first time I see something.
 So it might take me a little while of hearing more information about it or just kind of getting used to the idea of the product before I actually purchase.
 This is why having follow-up emails is so important.
 In your emails tell a little bit about yourself so that your subscribers can get to know like and trust you so that they’re more likely to purchase.

 One of my mentors Russell Brunson has written a book called DotCom Secrets.
 In this book, he describes the two main types of emails that people use in their autoresponder email series.

-The soap opera style emails is where you tell a story with your emails.
-The stories are open ended similar to a soap opera.
-Because the stories are open ended your subscribers are interested in opening the next email just so that they can find out what happens.
+The soap opera style emails are where you tell a story with your emails.
+The stories are open-ended similar to a soap opera.
+Because the stories are open-ended your subscribers are interested in opening the next email just so that they can find out what happens.

 So in the first email, you may set the stage.
 The second email may be a high drama or a back story.
 Then the email with your epiphany and the final email in the series may be your call to action (CTA).
 There is no set length to the number of emails.
 It all depends on how many emails it takes to tell the story.